Create a Website Account - Manage notification subscriptions, save form progress and more.

 You can have your home’s water tested for lead on your own by contacting a laboratory certified by the Indiana State Department of Health for analysis of lead in drinking water.

-A list of those laboratories can be found on Indiana Department of Environmental Management’s Drinking Water at Lead webpage.
+A list of those laboratories can be found on the Indiana Department of Health: Laboratories webpage.

 If the plumbing in your home is accessible, you may be able to inspect your own plumbing.
 Otherwise, call your water provider or hire a plumber.